HostMonster Review

 When I tested HostMonster with my website, they did not do too well.

 Granted, TTFB is best looked at as a trend.
-However, since they share a datacenter with Bluehost, it’s maybe a one-off issue (or a misconfiguration if it’s a separate section).
+And since they share a data center with Bluehost, it’s maybe a one-off issue (or a misconfiguration if it’s a separate section).

-For comparison, here’s how a similar site on Web Hosting Hub (a competitor starter website hosting company) did:
+For comparison, here’s how a similar site on Web Hosting Hub (a competitor starter website hosting company) performed:

-Although HostMonster would be fine for a very small site, they simply don’t have strong performance, and especially not compared to direct competitors.
+Although HostMonster would be fine for a very small site, they simply don’t have strong performance when compared to direct competitors.

-If you are more confused than ever – then look at my best web hosting services article.
+If you’re still undecided, read my best web hosting services article.